Civil, structural, and environmental engineering

 - Engineering, 5 Year(s) Full Time, Closing Date: 30/JUN/2015

 Advanced Entry ApplicationsRead the information about how to apply for Advanced Entry, then select the link below to apply.

 Civil, structural and environmental engineering is a very diverse and broad discipline.
 It offers graduates the chance to work in many different areas, including designing transport systems, looking after the environment, designing foundations for homes and buildings and designing many kinds of structures.
 Therefore, civil engineers are involved in every aspect of our lives.
 The skills needed to be a good civil engineer are a mathematical mind, a logical approach and good problem-solving abilities.
 In addition to these skills a civil engineer needs to be imaginative and inquisitive.

-Environmental engineers design the systems that provide us with water for all purposes and the systems that deal with waste.
+Environmental engineers design the systems that provide us with water for all purposes, manage our waste and deal with pollution In air, land or water.
 Environmental engineers also design ways of producing power from renewable resources and ensure that development happens in a sustainable way.

-Structural engineering is a branch of engineering that might involve designing a building, a bridge, a stadium, etc. Structural engineers have to ensure that a building is safe for the area that it is built in and for the purpose for which it is intended.
+Structural engineering is a branch of engineering that might involve designing a tower, a building, a bridge, a stadium or a mooring system for an offshore structure.
+Structural engineers have to ensure that a building is safe for the area that it is built in and for the purpose for which it is intended.
 It must also be economical and have a minimum impact on the environment.